Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-05-08**
+* Tier 2 RU: work on RU ERM is really slow, I'm getting overwhelmed and feel strong resistance, but today I was able to finish organizing data (for now) and move to functions, up to delivery selection.
+It needs to revise some logic as the options are more complicated.
+The great thing is that both shop pickups and SDEK pickup points are identical so we're able to group them together.

 **2026-05-07**
 * Tier 2: not much done on the RU ERM today, but it's the first time I ran all my Tier 2 scripts for a real Tier 2 website check - and it went pretty well, no errors and no crashes.
 Feels good to be reminded why I'm doing all this :)
 * ERM/LVH: fixed a few small errors like fee verification fails and removing my old temporal data rewriting real data for test purposes